electroglyph/dataset_build/README.md

 If you use --model argument with --list, the tokenizer will be used to list the token counts for each language and the total tokens overall (for that tokenizer).

-If you apply the chat template, each text file is stuffed into a conversation like this:
+If you apply the chat template, each text file is stuffed into a conversation like this, and then the chat template is applied:

 ```python
 convo = [